smithsc24/portfolio/README.md

 # Readme

 ## About

 The purpose of this repository is to serve as a home for any small applications that I build during my time at NSCC-COGS, or any other small applications that I feel would serve well as portfolio pieces.
 Currently it only serves as home for a single application, but the end goal should look something like the following:

 - A home page with a brief about me
-  - professional experience
-  - education
-  - hobbies
   - navigation to other pages
     - not sure if sidebar or header bar
 - Hobby showcase
   - aquariums, pens I have made et cetera
     - I know these aren't necessarily exciting, but they are a good way to showcase that I am a real person who does stuff other than just work.
-- Projects/Assignments
-  - This will be a sidebar with project names, and a main container
-  - Selecting a project name will trigger a render that loads the chosen project into the main container

 ## Running this yourself